 to West Marine so Malla could buy a duffel for the upcoming trip.

 We had been rather overdoing dining out, but we couldn’t resist one more meal at Channel Marker 32 adjacent to the marina.
 We decided we’d not get fancy and eat at the bar and that it being a Thursday night in mid January, that shouldn’t be a problem.
 The place was packed, but the hostess seated us at one of several high tables near the bar.
 In addition to a usual evening crowd, some sort of group was dining there, which accounted, in part for the crowded bar, but people kept coming and coming.
 The majority of diners were young and attractive, and we had a ringside seat for people watching.
 And, every meal we saw going by on a waiter’s shoulder (we were seated up high) looked interesting.
 Malla had field greens with a Georgia peanut dressing, and a vegetable roll with a soy glaze and sweet Korean chili.
 I had scallops and grits.
 Both dinners were as outstanding as our Italian dinners at Fernandina Beach were disappointing.
 The service was excellent and prompt despite the crowd, and the total bill was only five bucks more.
 We’ve lucked out the three times we’ve dined here as walk-ins, but a reservation is definitely recommended.

-Click Here To View the Cruisers’ Net’s Eastern Florida Marina Directory Listing For Fernandina Harbor Marina
+Click Here To View the Cruisers’ Net’s Eastern Florida Marina Directory Listing For Palm Cove Marina